 Step 4 – Add crushed corn flakes

-When the timer goes off, remove casserole from oven and sprinkle on the corn flakes.
+After 45 minutes of baking, place cornflakes on top of cheesy potato mixture.
 This is also where I’ll add another light sprinkle of more shredded cheese .

 Preparing this recipe ahead of time

 To make ahead, simply prepare the cheesy potatoes as written in the recipe (through step 3 in the recipe card below), then cover and place in the fridge overnight.

 Then allow the casserole dish to come to room temperature before baking as written.
 Make sure the oven is fully preheated as well.

 Cheesy potatoes are a classic midwest side dish to bring to pretty much any holiday, i.e. Easter dinner, Thanksgiving, Christmas and more.

 But they are also nicknamed “funeral potatoes” because they serve a crowd.